contao/docs-archive/manual/en/05-system-administration/extensions.md

 #### Enable the extension

-Then you need to enable your extension by adding it to the list of registered bundles in the `app/AppKernel.php` file of your Contao folder.
+You need to enable your extension by adding it to the list of registered bundles in the `app/AppKernel.php` file of your Contao folder.

 Add the following line as in the example below by changing the first parameter